vcato/practical_tdd/README.md

    Bounce between these states to verify them, until they are all verified with the same test/fix pair:
    - **State I** (both off, must be green): Stay here while writing inactive code or refactoring — confirms you aren't changing existing behavior.
-   - **State II** (fix on, test off, must be green): Stay here while building the fix — confirms you're not breaking existing tests.
+   - **State II** (fix on, test off, must be green): Stay here while building the fix.
+This confirms you're not breaking existing tests.
 This also catches fixes that are overly broad, changing more behavior than intended.
+If you change the fix, you need to re-verify state IV if you've verified it already.
-   - **State III** (fix off, test on, must be red): Build test code here until the test fails as expected — confirms the test actually detects missing behavior.
+   - **State III** (fix off, test on, must be red): Build test code here until the test fails as expected.
+This confirms the test actually detects missing behavior.
+If you change the test here, you need to re-verify state IV if you've verified it already.
-   - **State IV** (both on, must be green): Build fix code here until tests pass — confirms the fix works.
+   - **State IV** (both on, must be green): Adjust the test and the fix here until the tests pass.
+If you change the test, you need to re-verify state III if you've verified it already.

    You only re-verify a state if you've changed what it depends on: State II depends on the fix, State III depends on the test, State IV depends on both.